-The Broadband credit agreement requires compliance with certain financial covenants including, but not limited to, leverage, interest coverage and debt service coverage ratios, as defined therein.
-The Broadband credit agreement also requires compliance with other covenants including, but not limited to, limitations on mergers and acquisitions, consolidations and sales of certain assets, liens, the incurrence of additional indebtedness, certain restricted payments, and certain transactions with affiliates.
-The Company was in compliance with all covenants of the Broadband credit agreement as of and for all periods in the year ended December 31, 2004.
+The LLC credit agreement requires compliance with certain financial covenants including, but not limited to, leverage, interest coverage and debt service coverage ratios, as defined therein.
+The LLC credit agreement also requires compliance with other covenants including, but not limited to, limitations on mergers and acquisitions, consolidations and sales of certain assets, liens, the incurrence of additional indebtedness, certain restricted payments, and certain transactions with affiliates.
+The Company was in compliance with all covenants of the LLC credit agreement as of and for all periods in the year ended December 31, 2004.

-The Broadband credit agreement is collateralized by Mediacom Broadband's pledge of all its ownership interests in its operating subsidiaries and is guaranteed by Mediacom Broadband on a limited recourse basis to the extent of such ownership interests.
+The LLC credit agreement is collateralized by Mediacom's pledge of all its ownership interests in its operating subsidiaries and is guaranteed by Mediacom on a limited recourse basis to the extent of such ownership interests.

-The average interest rate on debt outstanding under the Broadband credit agreement was 4.3% and 3.3% for the year ended December 31, 2004 and 2003, respectively, before giving effect to the interest rate exchange agreements discussed below.
-As of December 31, 2004, the Company had approximately \$410.9 million of unused bank commitments under the Broadband credit agreement.
+The average interest rate on debt outstanding under the LLC credit agreement was 4.5% and 2.7% for the years ended December 31, 2004 and December 31, 2003, respectively, before giving effect to the interest rate exchange agreements discussed below.
+As of December 31, 2004, the Company had approximately \$497.6 million of unused bank commitments under the LLC credit agreement.

 The Company uses interest rate exchange agreements in order to fix the interest rate on its floating rate debt.
-As of December 31, 2004, the Company had interest rate exchange agreements with various banks pursuant to which the interest rate on \$500.0 million is fixed at a weighted average rate of approximately 3.4%, plus the average applicable margin over the Eurodollar rate option under the Company's bank credit agreements.
-Under the terms of the interest rate exchange agreements, which expire from 2005 through 2007, the Company is exposed to credit loss in the event of nonperformance by the other parties.
-However, due to high creditworthiness of its counterparties, which are major banking firms with investment grade ratings, the Company does not anticipate their nonperformance.
+As of December 31, 2004, the Company had interest rate exchange agreements with various banks pursuant to which the interest rate on \$300.0 million is fixed at a weighted average rate of approximately 3.0%, plus the average applicable margin over the Eurodollar rate option under the Company's bank credit agreements.
+Under the terms of the interest rate exchange agreements, which expire from September 2006 through March 2007, the Company is exposed to credit loss in the event of nonperformance by the other parties.
+However, due to the high creditworthiness of its counterparties, which are major banking firms with investment grade ratings, the Company does not anticipate their nonperformance.

-The fair value of the interest rate exchange agreements is the estimated amount that the Company would receive or pay to terminate such agreements, taking into account interest rates, the remaining time to maturities and the creditworthiness of the Company's counterparties.
-At December 31, 2004, based on the mark-to-market valuation, the Company recorded an investment in derivatives of \$2.4 million, offset by a \$3.7 million derivative liability.
-As a result of the quarterly mark-to-market valuation of these interest rate swaps, the Company recorded a gain on derivative instruments amounting to \$10.9 million and \$2.8 million for the years ended December 31, 2004, respectively.
+The fair value of the interest rate exchange agreements is the estimated amount that the Company would receive or pay to terminate such agreements, taking into account market interest rates, the remaining time to maturities and the creditworthiness of the Company's counterparties.
+At December 31, 2004, based on the mark-to-market valuation, the Company recorded an investment in derivatives of \$1.6 million.
+Principally as a result of the quarterly mark-to-market valuation of these interest rate swaps, we recorded a gain on derivatives amounting to \$5.2 million for the year ended December 31, 2004, as compared to \$4.4 million for the year ended December 31, 2003.